bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

-Claus Diem has steadily reduced the security of elliptic curves defined over extension fields of degree greater then two over large characteristic fields.
-The best known attacks on quadratic extensions remain the generic algorithms for discrete logs, consuming on the order of 2^120 group operations to find a single discrete logarithm.
+Claus Diem has steadily reduced the security of elliptic curves defined over extension fields of degree greater then two over large characteristic fields, however the best known attacks on elliptic curves over quadratic extensions remain the generic algorithms for discrete logs, consuming on the order of 2^120 group operations to find a single discrete logarithm.

 Implementations in the context of Diffie-Hellman (and similar applications) MUST check that points input to scalar multiplication algorithms are on the curve.
 Removing such checks may result in revealing the entire scalar to an attacker.
-The curve is not twist-secure: single coordinate ladders MUST validate points before operating on them.
+The curve is not
+twist-secure: implementations using single coordinate ladders MUST validate points before operating on them.
 In the case of protocols that require contributory behavior when the identity is the output of the DH primitive it MUST be rejected and failure signaled to higher levels.

 The arithmetic operations and table loads must be done in constant time to prevent timing and cache attacks.
 Side-channel analysis is a constantly moving field, and implementers must be extremely careful to ensure that the operations used do in fact avoid leaking information.

+If private scalars are not reused in the Diffie-Hellman protocol, the security against side channel attacks is increased.
+Protocols which require contributory behavior such as TLS 1.2 and certain other protocols MUST check that the computed shared secret is not the identity, and if it is MUST signal failure.

 #Acknowledgements